codefresh-io/docs.codefresh.io/_docs/quick-start/gitops-quick-start/runtime.md

 ```

 ### Tunnel-based runtime
-Hybrid GitOps Runtimes supports tunnel-based, ingress-based access modes.
+Hybrid GitOps Runtimes supports tunnel-based, ingress-based, and service-mesh-based access modes.
 For the quick start, we'll use the tunnel-based mode which is the default access mode, not requiring an ingress controller.
 For details on these access modes, review [GitOps Runtime architecture]({{site.baseurl}}/docs/installation/runtime-architecture/#gitops-runtime-architecture).

 ### GitHub as Git provider
 Hybrid GitOps Runtimes require a Git Runtime token for authentication to the Git installation repository based on your Git provider, and a Git user token to authenticate Git-based actions for the Runtime.
 The quick start uses GitHub as the Git provider.
-For other Git providers and token requirements, see ????[Git provider and repo flags]({{site.baseurl}}/docs/installation/gitops/hybrid-gitops/#git-provider-and-repo-flags).
+For other Git providers and token requirements, see [Git providers and Git runtime tokens]({{site.baseurl}}/docs/reference/git-tokens/#git-runtime-token-scopes).

 Have your GitHub Runtime token ready for Runtime installation with a valid expiration date and access permissions:
   * Expiration: Either the default of 30 days or any duration you consider logical.